towolf/towolf.github.com/docs/PsychDemos/PanelFitterDemo.markdown

-Again, operating systems allow you to select different resolutions and fitting modes in their display GUI controls, but the methods by which non\-native resolutions and fittings are implemented by current operating systems and graphics cards can severely interfere with stimulus onset timing and timestamping, or with low level stimulus properties, due to the digital filtering, resampling and blurring involved.
+Again, operating systems allow you to select different resolutions and fitting modes in their display GUI controls, but the methods by which non-native resolutions and fittings are implemented by current operating systems and graphics cards can severely interfere with stimulus onset timing and timestamping, or with low level stimulus properties, due to the digital filtering, resampling and blurring involved.
 Our panelfitter